 The approach determined is the most likely to succeed but is not always correct.
 If the data has not been collected correctly, then you need to use the alternative generic approach provided; for example, (dell/generic) in the preceding example.
 If that also fails, the device cannot be discovered without adding support for it to a TKU.
-In this case, use the device capture to download the zipped MIB, and send it to the BMC Software Technology Update (TKU) team to request that support be included in BMC Discovery for that SNMP device.
+In this case, use the device capture to download the zipped MIB, and open a ticket for BMC Discovery Customer Support to request that support be included in BMC Discovery for that SNMP device.

 The recognition approach does not work for some devices because they do not support the generic parts of the MIB that BMC Discovery queries.
 Where no device is created, the methods required to create one might have failed because the queries cannot be run against the unsupported generic parts of the MIB.

 From the main menu, select Model > Devices.